NATIONAL MAKING LIFE BEAUTIFUL DAY

-June 11 of each year is the day to celebrate National Corn on the Cob Day.
-Fresh corn on the cob is a summertime treat that people from all corners of the United States look forward to as we start the picnic season.
+As we approach the first day of summer, June 11th marks the calendar to celebrate National Corn on the Cob Day each year.
+Fresh corn on the cob is a summertime treat people from all corners of the United States look forward to as we start the picnic season.

-Corn on the cob is also known in different regions as pole corn, cornstick, sweet pole, butter-pop or long maize.
-It is a sweet corn that is picked when the kernels are still tender when it’s in its milk stage.
+In different regions of the country, corn on the cob is known as pole corn, cornstick, sweet pole, butter-pop, sweet corn, or long maize.
+Picking the corn when the kernels are tender and in its milk stage serves up sweeter kernels.

-Boiling, steaming, roasting or grilling are the most common ways of preparing corn on the cob.
-If it is grilled or oven roasted, the corn is usually left in its husk during the cooking process.
+Boiling, steaming, roasting, and grilling are the most common ways to prepare corn on the cob.
+When grilling or roasting sweet corn, the husks may be left on to retain moisture and flavor during the cooking process.

 NATIONAL GERMAN CHOCOLATE CAKE DAY

 Although the name may sound like the cake originated in Germany, it did not.
-The cake’s roots can be traced back to 1852 when American, Sam German, made a type of dark baking chocolate for the American Baker’s Chocolate Company.
-Baker’s German’s Sweet Chocolate’s brand was named in honor of Sam German.
+The cake’s roots can be traced back to 1852 when American Sam German made a type of dark baking chocolate for the American Baker’s Chocolate Company.
+Baker’s German Sweet Chocolate’s brand was named in honor of Sam German.